MrTortoise/MrTortoise.github.io/_posts/2017-04-14-Why-Might-I-Be-Interested-In-Akka.md

     1. Actors can only communicate via messages.
 Their state   is isolated - and if you use immutable patterns then no   references ot anything in the state of one actor will be   in another.
 The cognitive overhead and number of gotchas   is really really low.
     2. Message passing is really fast, hundreds of million per   second locally - obviously remoting has different   characteristics.
     3. It is tell based out of the box.

+3. Microservices
+    1. Because of the hierarchy and ease of clustering you can have multiple aggregate roots in single system.
+If you want to deploy them seperatley onto different services you can - by config.
+But why do you want to do that?
+You have all the old options but also new ones - far more efficient resource utilisation by not requiring as much reservation.

 3. Event and Command sourcing
     1. The actor model is pretty much built for this.